Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 <pba-flex center>

-1. Install and use [Substrate Connect](https://github.com/paritytech/substrate-connect)<br/>
+1. Install and configure the light client inside the dApp
-   dependencies in the uApp
-1. Write/Replace 2-3 lines of code

 </pba-flex>